pward123/meteor/packages/meteor-tool/README.md

-# Npm.depends() support for git+sha urls
+# Npm.depends() support for git+ssh urls

 Meteor's Npm.depends() currently supports http/https github references.
 This is good enough for public repositories as well as local private repositories (i.e. github enterprise).
 However, this doesn't help if you're using standard private github repos.

-This version of the meteor tools patches the Npm.depends() function to include support for git+sha npm references.
+This version of the meteor tools patches the Npm.depends() function to include support for git+ssh npm references.

 You'll still need to use the full SHA1 tag.
-This release just adds git+sha based urls in addition to the existing support for http/https.
+This release just adds git+ssh based urls in addition to the existing support for http/https.

 Example: